-The Executive Board shall consist of the following positions: two chapter advisors and seven elected officers: a President, a Vice-President, a Recording Secretary, a Corresponding Secretary, a Historian, and a Sergeant-at-Arms.
+The Executive Board shall consist of the following positions: two chapter advisors and six elected officers: a President, a Vice-President, a Recording Secretary, a Corresponding Secretary, a Historian, and a Sergeant-at-Arms.
 The advisors will be appointed annually by the principal: all other Committee members will be elected as described in Article VII.
 The principal of Central Catholic High School reserves the right to approve or veto any decisions of the Committee.

 Section II – Executive Board Powers and Responsibilities

 The Executive Board as a whole has the responsibility or power to do the following: